asefahmed500/Cally-IO/README.md

 - [x] **Editable Call Script Templates**: Admins create master call scripts for the AI to use.
 - [x] **Business Hours**: Admins can set operating hours and an away message.
 - [x] **AI-Powered RAG Chat**: The AI uses Retrieval-Augmented Generation to answer questions from documents and FAQs.
+- [x] **Real-Time Web Search**: The AI can search the web for information about competitors or current events.
 - [x] **AI Script Generator**: Dynamically generates personalized call scripts for leads.
 - [x] **Conversation Intelligence**: Escalates to a human when it can't find an answer.
 - [x] **Performance Analytics**: Real-time admin and agent dashboards track key metrics with charts.